w011e/alturos_alpinesync/README.md

     - Generated real time prediction simulation and visualization
     - Lift statistics generation:
         - Generated statistical insights, summaries, and devised strategies for database management related to lift activities.

 ## Requirements
 - Python environments with necessary libraries found in requirements.txt.
-- Access to Google API for location services.
 - App to track data (if new data is to be captured and analized)

 ## How to Work with the Alturos AlpineSync Repository